nopnop2002/esp-idf-ftpClient/README.md

 |3.3V||VCC|
 |GND||GND|

-Note: ESP32-S2 is same as ESP32.
+Note: ESP32-S2 is NOT support this function.

 Note: The first time you use it, you will always get an error.
 It works fine after a few resets.